 How can your business be more ‘activist?’

 Getting Started: Social purpose business isn’t new, so there are places to turn to learn best practices and to explore the leading edge.
-For 30 years, the Social Venture Network (of which Junxion is proud to be a member) has convened and connected leaders of the first generation of ‘conscious capitalism,’ people who remain committed to using their businesses to generate social value, as well as shareholder value.
+For 30 years, the Social Venture Circle (of which Junxion is proud to be a member) has convened and connected leaders of the first generation of ‘conscious capitalism,’ people who remain committed to using their businesses to generate social value, as well as shareholder value.
 Attend a conference.
 Join the network.
 And look for ways to learn from peers who run similar businesses to yours.

 Social purpose business isn’t new.
 Learn from the leading edge.